gratipine/gratipine.github.io/_posts/2021-10-13-config-explanations.md

 *The SSH protocol (also referred to as Secure Shell) is a method for secure remote login from one computer to another.
 It provides several alternative options for strong authentication, and it protects the communications security and integrity with strong encryption.
 It is a secure alternative to the non-protected login protocols (such as telnet, rlogin) and insecure file transfer methods (such as FTP).*

-Giben the emphasis on security there are lots of configurations to make the commands more secure.
+Given the emphasis on security there are lots of configurations to make the commands more secure.
 You can read about all of them on the [Ubuntu page](https://manpages.ubuntu.com/manpages/focal/en/man5/ssh_config.5.html) and in the [ssh config page](https://www.ssh.com/academy/ssh/config)

 ## Details
 ### Config for instance connection
-You can read about the connection used in the other
+Here is the connection file we used to connect to Google Cloud.
+We'll walk through what each of those params does.
 ```bash
 Host gcp-vm
     HostName compute.ID